Mohave PyracanthaPyracantha 'Mohave'

 The Mohave Pyracantha was developed by the National Arboretum in Washington D.C. as part of their plant introduction program.
-They wanted to develop a plant that was resistant to fire-blight, which destroys so many Firethorn bushes.
-They hybridized the common Firethorn, Pyracantha coccinea, with a species from Taiwan, Pyracantha koidzumii, and among the many seedlings they grew, one was outstanding.
+They wanted to develop a plant that was resistant to fire-blight, which destroys so many firethorn bushes.
+They hybridized the common Firethorn (Pyracantha coccinea) with a species from Taiwan, Pyracantha koidzumii, and among the many seedlings they grew, one was outstanding.
 They named it ‘Mohave’ and it was released in 1970.
-Since then it has gone on to be the first choice when a Firethorn is wanted, combining vigorous growth with disease resistance and an outstanding flower and berry display.
+Since then it has become the first choice when a firethorn is wanted, combining vigorous growth with disease resistance and an outstanding flower and berry display.

-Mohave Pyracantha grows naturally into a large shrub 13 feet tall and 13 feet across in just 7 years – this is a vigorous, fast-growing plant you won’t have to wait around for.
-It has dense, angular branches with short, leafy side-shoots that end in a sharp, hard spine.
-In zone 6 some or all the small, glossy leaves may drop for a brief time in mid-winter, but elsewhere it will be evergreen and leafy all year round.
 In spring it is covered in clusters of small white flowers which turn into bunches of berries that are at first green but then as fall approaches turn a brilliant orange-red, with a beautiful glossy surface.
 Berries can be so dense on a plant that the foliage is almost completely hidden.
-The berries last well into the winter as they are not popular with birds.
+The berries last well into the winter – they are not popular with birds, who leave them until later, choosing other berries first.
 Although they are not pleasant to eat raw, they can be picked and made into jellies, jams and sauces for an interesting garden harvest.